TransUnion Completes Acquisition of Verisk Financial Services

 In January 2019, the central bank introduced the Faster Payments System, which will include QR-based functionality from 2021.

 Mir Pay, a mobile payment solution for the domestic scheme, was also launched in 2019, a year in which more than a fifth of Russia's Visa payments took place via mobile device.

 What is happening in e-commerce payments.

-Why credit cards should be regarded as one of the most dynamic consumer finance sectors in Russia.
+Why credit cards are most dynamic consumer finance sectors in Russia.

 The drivers of credit card profitability.

-Which regulatory developments are having the greatest impact on banks and consumers.
+Which regulatory developments have the greatest impact on consumers.